Shiva-Bhattarai/Login-and-Signup/README.md

 # Login-and-Signup
 This code is presented by Shiva Bhatttarai.
-It is login and Signup page using HTML and CSS but it still needs some modifications.
+It is login and Signup page using HTML and CSS but it still need some modifications.